VirtualSamuraii/flyphish/README.md

 # TODO

-* Add a SMTP redirector role
+* Add an SMTP redirector role
 * Add a RedELK role
 * Maybe automate the cloud instance creation part using Terraform